MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 To purchase a subscription for app governance, go to [Buy app governance](https://aka.ms/buyappgovernance) or reach out to your sales account team.

-### Licensing for app governance
+## Licensing for app governance

 You can purchase app governance as an add-on license to any license that entitles you to use Defender for Cloud Apps.
+To use app governance in compliance with the terms of service, purchase an add-on license for each protected user.
+Each protected user must have both the app governance add-on license and one of the Defender for Cloud Apps licenses.

 For a list of these licenses, see the [Defender for Cloud Apps licensing datasheet](https://aka.ms/mcaslicensing).
 You can confirm the licenses in your tenant at Microsoft 365 admin center.

-To use app governance in compliance with the terms of service, purchase an add-on license for each protected user.
-Each protected user must have both the app governance add-on license and one of the Defender for Cloud Apps licenses listed below:

-- Microsoft Defender for Cloud Apps (standalone)
-- Enterprise Mobility + Security E5/A5
-- Microsoft 365 E5/A5
-- Microsoft 365 E5/A5 Security
-- Microsoft 365 E5/A5 Compliance
-- Microsoft 365 E5/A5 Information Protection and Governance
-- Microsoft 365 F5 Security add-on
-- Microsoft 365 F5 Compliance add-on
-- Microsoft 365 F5 Security + Compliance add-on

-### Administrator roles
+## Administrator roles

 > [!NOTE]
 > Only Global Admin, Company Admin, or Billing Admin role can activate the app governance free trial.